Jenishgithub/pulsarnstelemetry/README.md

 ## TODO

-- Add UI component for avg km run per day as well.
-- Take data upto this date 2025-07-06 only for calculations.(from that date your vehicle's speedmeter broke down)
+- Take data upto this date 2025-07-06 only for calculations.(from that date your vehicle's speedmeter broke down) [need to test calculation]
-- Using data till that date, estimate the km run till upto today.
+- Add UI for estimated km run since last servicing.